p4lang/behavioral-model/docs/psa_switch-dev.md

 2. Create the extern type in PSA Switch.
 There are several important things to note.
    1. The extern type must sub-class `bm::ExternType`.
+   2. The extern should live within the `bm::psa` namespace.
-   2. You must register the newly created extern type to the extern factory used by BMV2 to create externs from JSON using `BM_REGISTER_EXTERN_W_NAME`.
+   3. You must register the newly created extern type to the extern factory used by BMV2 to create externs from JSON using `BM_REGISTER_EXTERN_W_NAME`.
-   3. You must also register any extern methods used by P4 using `BM_REGISTER_EXTERN_W_NAME_METHOD`.
+   4. You must also register any extern methods used by P4 using `BM_REGISTER_EXTERN_W_NAME_METHOD`.
-   4. Create an `import_yourExternNameHere` dummy method and call it within `psa_switch.cpp`.
+   5. Create an `import_yourExternNameHere` dummy method and call it within `psa_switch.cpp`.
 3. Provide P4 Runtime support if necessary.
 This means overriding parts of the PSA Switch/P4 Runtime interface as necessary so